1Q84: Main characters

 A man in his mid-60s who is Fuka-Eri's guardian.
 He has an apartment in Shinanomachi.
 He used to work in academia alongside Fuka-Eri's father before Mr. Fukada went with 30 of his students to start Sakigake.

 Publication history

 The novel was originally published in Japan in three hardcover volumes by Shinchosha.
 Book 1 and Book 2 were both published on May 29, 2009; Book 3 was published on April 16, 2010.

-In English translation, Knopf published the novel in the United States in a single volume hardcover edition on October 25, 2011, and released a three volume paperback box-set on May 15, 2015.
+In English translation, Knopf published the novel in the United States in a single volume hardcover edition on October 25, 2011, and released a three volume paperback box-set on May 15, 2015 (this edition numbers 1,157 pages).
 The cover for the hardcover edition, featuring a transparent dust jacket, was created by Chip Kidd and Maggie Hinders.
 In the United Kingdom the novel was published by Harvill Secker in two volumes.
 The first volume, containing Books 1 and 2, was published on October 18, 2011, followed by the second volume, containing Book 3, published on October 25, 2011.